githubharald/WordDetector/README.md

   containing multiple words (under-segmentation)
 * The kernel size depends on the sigma parameter and should be chosen large enough to contain as much of the non-zero kernel values as possible
-* The average aspect ratio (width/height) of the words to be detected defines the theta parameter
+* The average aspect ratio (width/height) of the words to be detected is a good initial guess for the theta parameter

 The best way to find the optimal parameters is to use a dataset (e.g. IAM) and optimize the parameters w.r.t. some evaluation metric (e.g. intersection over union).